Creating Release Bundles

-If the GPG key was created with a passphrase, JFrog Distribution will prompt you to enter the passphrase when user click on sign.
+If the signing key was created with a passphrase, JFrog Distribution will prompt you to enter the passphrase.

-- Continue to distributing your Release Bundle when ready.
+- Next, continue to distributing your Release Bundle when ready.

 Distributing a Release Bundle

-Once you have created your Release Bundle, you can distribute it to the Artifactory Edge Nodes that you are privileged to distribute to.
+Once you have created your Release Bundle, you can distribute it to the Distribution Edges that you are privileged to distribute to.

 Circle of Trust

-Distribution can only distribute Release Bundles from an Artifactory service to an Artifactory Edge Node if they are both within the same circle of trust.
-To learn how to establish a circle of trust, please refer to Access Tokens in the JFrog Access User Guide.
+Distribution can only distribute Release Bundles from an Artifactory service to a Distribution Edge if they are both within the same "circle of trust".
+To learn how to establish a circle of trust, see Access Tokens.

 The workflow for distributing Release Bundles contains the following steps: